bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_2/tutorial_2.md

 ### Activity 7

-We’ve included a list of lists of numbers in a variable called `list-of-lists`.
+We’ve included a list of lists of numbers in a variable called `lst-of-lsts`.
 Write a function to compute the product of all the numbers in all its sublists and call it `lists-product`.

 * First step: write the code to compute the product of one sublist.
 Start by writing a function to compute the product of all the numbers in a list of numbers.
 That is, to multiply all the numbers in the list together.
 Notice that this is a lot like computing a sum!
 * Second step: run it on each the sublists of the list to build a new list where each element is a product of a sublist.
 Which iterator (`map`, `filter`, or `foldl`) seems appropriate for this purpose?